22 Best Movies About Politics on Netflix (November 2024)

 2. The Trial of the Chicago 7 (2020)

 The Trial of the Chicago 7‘ is a cinematic triumph that masterfully recounts the infamous 1969 trial of the Chicago Seven, seven anti-Vietnam War activists (played by Eddie Redmayne, Sacha Baron Cohen, Alex Sharp, Jeremy Strong, John Carroll Lynch, Daniel Flaherty, and Noah Robbins), who led the protests at the 1968 Democratic National Convention in Chicago and were charged with conspiracy.
 Aaron Sorkin’s sharp screenplay, coupled with stellar performances from a dynamic ensemble cast, brings this pivotal moment in American history to life.
 The film brilliantly navigates the complexities of the legal system, social unrest, and political turmoil, resonating strongly with contemporary audiences.
-With its engaging narrative, powerful dialogue, and timely relevance, ‘The Trial of the Chicago 7’ stands as a great movie that not only entertains but also provokes thought and reflection on the enduring struggle for justice and civil rights.
+With its engaging narrative, powerful dialogue, and timely relevance, ‘The Trial of the Chicago 7’ is a great movie that not only entertains but also provokes thought and reflection on the enduring struggle for justice and civil rights.
 You can watch it here.

 1. The Irishman (2019)